golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 To create the task, its JSON definition has to be created.
 The non-task-specific fields that **have** to be present are:

-* `type`: has to be `wasm`
+* `type` is always `wasm`.
-* `name`
+* `name` is arbitrary.
-* `bid`
-* `timeout`
-* `subtask_timeout`
-* `options`: defined below
+* `bid` is price in GNT per hour for computation.
+It is maximal possible price and actual price is usually less than this.
+You pay only for the computation time - as we apply usage market for gWASM.
+In testnet the value is irrelevant.
+* `subtask_timeout` is arbitrary and does not affect payment value in gWASM.
+It should be reasonable long.
+* `timeout` is a task timeout.
+It should be at least two times `subtask_timeout`.

 #### Task options

 The following options have to be specified for the WebAssembly task:

 * `js_name`: The name of the JavaScript file produced by *Emscripten*.
-The file should be inside the input directory (specified below).
+The file should be inside the input directory (specified below) `input_dir`.

 * `wasm_name`: The name of the WebAssembly file produced by *Emscripten*.
-The file should be inside the input directory (specified below).
+The file should be inside the input directory (specified below) `input_dir`.

 * `input_dir`: The path to the input directory containing the JavaScript and WebAssembly program files and the input subdirectories for each subtask.
 For each subtask, its input subdirectory will be mapped to `/` (which is also the *CWD*) inside the program's virtual filesystem.
+The subtasks files are to be open in read-only mode.

 * `output_dir`: The path to the output directory where for each subtask, the output files specified in `output_file_paths` will be copied to a subdirectory named the same as the subtask.
+It is an existing directory.
+Can be empty.
+If it is not empty, then the files are overriden.

 * `subtasks`: A dictionary containing the options for each subtask.
+The number of elements reflects the number of subtasks.
 The keys should be the subtask names, the values should be dictionaries with fields specified below:

+  * `subtask1` - names of subtasks are arbitrary.

     * `exec_args`: The execution arguments that will be passed to the program for this subtask.

     * `output_file_paths`: The paths to the files the program is expected to produce for this subtask.
 Each file specified here will be copied from the program's virtual filesystem to the output subdirectory for this subtask.
 If any of the files are missing, the subtask will fail.

 #### Example

-An example WASM task JSON:
+Create a task from file, this is a json WASM example file:

 ```json
 {